 H.R.
 1187 would also establish the Sustainable Finance Advisory Committee (the "SFAC"), a permanent body with no more than 20 members that would advise the SEC on ESG metrics, standards and disclosure, as well as sustainable finance issues more broadly.
 Section 4 of the Act would require that the SFAC submit to the SEC recommendations regarding which ESG metrics the SEC should require companies to disclose.
-Within 18 months after the SFAC's first meeting, the body would be required to issue a report that identifies challenges and opportunities for investors associated with sustainable finance and to recommend policy changes that facilitate the flow of capital towards environmentally sustainable investments.
+Within 18 months after the SFAC's first meeting, the body would be required to issue a report that identifies challenges and opportunities for investors associated with sustainable finance.
+The body would barred from proposing similar regulations.95 also be required to recommend policy changes that facilitate the flow of capital towards environmentally sustainable investments.

 The Act was drafted by the House Financial Services Committee.
 When the Committee came under Democratic control in 2019, it spearheaded a parcel of legislative initiatives focused on increasing accountability and social responsibility within the corporate sector.
-In championing the legislation, the Financial Services Committee noted that: (i) the SEC does not currently require companies to disclose information related to their ESG commitments or to adhere to standards for disclosing such information; (ii) investors have reported that voluntary disclosures of ESG metrics are inadequate; (iii) statutes and regulations requiring reporting and standardisation of ESG disclosures are in the interest of investors; and (iv) ESG standards are "material to investors" such that the SEC is obligated to establish standards for disclosure of such matters.77
+In championing the legislation, the Financial Services Committee noted that: (i) the SEC does not currently require companies to disclose information related to their ESG commitments or to adhere to standards for disclosing such information; (ii) investors have reported that voluntary disclosures of ESG metrics are inadequate; (iii) statutes and regulations requiring reporting and standardisation of ESG disclosures are in the interest of investors; and (iv) ESG standards are "material to investors" such that the SEC is obligated to establish standards for disclosure of such matters.
+96